Saikrishna1504/build-script/README.md

 # Set the Seconday chat/channel ID (IT will only send error logs to that)
 CONFIG_ERROR_CHATID=""

+# Set your rclone remote for uploading with rclone
+RCLONE_REMOTE=""

+# Set your rclone folder name for uploading with rclone
+RCLONE_FOLDER=""

 # Turn off server after build (save resource) [false/true]
 POWEROFF=""
 ```